 How to care for your Burgundy Rubber Tree

 Use these instructions to care for a Burgundy Rubber Tree.
 This guide will tell you how to water a Burgundy Rubber Tree; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Your Burgundy Rubber Tree will grow best with consistent, bright, filtered light—which produces the dark, burgundy color of the leaves.
 Many people put their rubber trees near a window where the light is filtered through a pair of sheer curtains.
 This plant tolerates low light, but the leaves will fade to a light green color.
 However, if the plant gets less light while growing, the leaves will actually become larger!

-Water when the top inch of the soil becomes dry, then thoroughly drench until the water drains into the saucer.
-Empty the saucer if the water level is high so not to drown the roots.
+Water when the top 50%-75% of soil becomes dry, then thoroughly drench until the water drains into the saucer.
+Empty the saucer if the water level is high so as not to drown the roots.
 Do not splash water on the leaves, this can cause stains.
-The worst thing you can do to your Rubber Tree is to over water it.
+The worst thing you can do to your Rubber Tree is to overwater it.

 The Burgundy Rubber Tree enjoys average room temperatures of 65-78 degrees.
 Avoid temperatures below 55 degrees, sudden temperature drops, or cold drafts.